alecgunny/tf-dlpack-repro/README.md

 PyTorch current reserved bytes: 671088640 B
 ```
-Next, when we iteratively build PyTorch tensors inside our data creation function, we lose exactly the amount of memory corresponding to the data in *one* call to the function.
+Next, when we iteratively build PyTorch tensors inside our data creation function, we lose exactly the amount of memory corresponding to the data in *one* call to the function (2\*\*24 rows x 10 columns x 4 bytes per float32).
 Why?
 Because PyTorch's cached allocator reserves this data on the first iteration.
 Once that iteration is done, it frees the memory for other PyTorch usage, but keeps it reserved on the GPU.
 Then successive calls to our data creation function iteratively allocate and then free this same block of reserved memory.
 ```
 Free device memory before 10 loops exporting from pt to dlpack: 23183949824 B Free memory delta from 10 loops exporting from pt to dlpack: 0 B